Dollengo/DollOS/README.md

 |  v1.0   |  N-Available |

-This Python library offers a comprehensive set of commands and functionalities to manage server operations efficiently.
-Whether you need to manipulate files, execute system commands, monitor processes, or manage services, this library provides a versatile solution.
+This Python software offers a comprehensive set of commands and functionalities to manage server operations efficiently.
+Whether you need to manipulate files, execute system commands, monitor processes, or manage services, this software provides a versatile solution.

 ## Features